 Van Buren is a tiny town located in the state of Missouri.
 With a population of 758 people and just one neighborhood, Van Buren is the 376th largest community in Missouri.

-When you are in Van Buren, you'll notice that it is more blue-collar than most other communities in America.
-45.25% of Van Buren’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Van Buren is a blue-collar town, with 45.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Van Buren is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Van Buren who work in sales jobs (13.44%), food service (12.13%), and management occupations (6.56%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Van Buren is worth considering.

-Van Buren ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.78% of people over 25 have a college degree.
+In terms of college education, Van Buren ranks among the least educated cities in the nation, as only 5.78% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Van Buren home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Van Buren residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Van Buren include German, Irish, English, European, and Italian.